GongT/my-wordpress/wp-content/plugins/multiple-domain/readme.txt

 = How can I help the plugin development? =

-Feel free to open a [pull request](https://github.com/straube/multiple-domain/pulls) to address any of the [issues](https://github.com/straube/multiple-domain/issues) reported by the plugin users.
+Feel free to open a [pull request](https://github.com/goINPUT-IT-Solutions/multiple-domain/pulls) to address any of the [issues](https://github.com/goINPUT-IT-Solutions/multiple-domain/issues) reported by the plugin users.
 In case you have questions on how to fix or the best approach, start a discussion on the appropriate thread.

-If you want to add a new feature, please [open an issue](https://github.com/straube/multiple-domain/issues/new) explaining the feature and how it would help the users before start writing your code.
+If you want to add a new feature, please [open an issue](https://github.com/goINPUT-IT-Solutions/multiple-domain/issues/new) explaining the feature and how it would help the users before start writing your code.

 **Donations**

 If you find this plugin helpful, you can support the work involved buying me a coffee, beer or a Playstation 4 game.
-You can send donations over PayPal to gustavo.straube@gmail.com.
+You can send donations over PayPal to paypal@goinput.de.

 = Does this plugin set extra domains within my host? =